Macedonian Canadians: History of immigration

 Many Macedonians emigrated to Canada as "pečalbari" (migrant workers) in the early 20th century.
 Thousands of Macedonians emigrated to Canada after the failure of the Ilinden Uprising.

 The first Macedonian organizations were the Zhelevo Benevolence Brotherhood and the Oschima Benefit Society St. Nicholas, both established in 1907 in Toronto by emigrants from Zhelevo (Antartiko) and Oschnima (Trigonon) in Aegean Macedonia.
 Other Macedonian organizations were soon established by emigrants from Zagorichani (Vassiliada), Oshtima (Trigonon), Smardesh (Krystallopigi), Gabresh (Gavros), Banitsa (Vevi), Buf (Akritas) and Tarsie (Trivuno), all villages in Aegean Macedonia.

 An internal 1910 census counted 1090 Macedonians in Toronto, who were principally from Florina (Lerin) and Kastoria (Kostur) then in Ottoman Empire.
-During the same year, they established the Sts.
-Cyril and Methody Macedono-Bulgarian Orthodox Church in Toronto. and that church published The First Bulgarian-English Pocket Dictionary in 1913.

 By 1940 there were claims that over 1200 Macedonian families were in Canada.
 Post-World War II and Greek Civil War migration cause the numbers of Macedonians in Canada to swell.

 Many early Macedonian immigrants found industrial work in Toronto, either as factory hands or labourers in abattoirs, or in iron and steel foundries.
 Many ended up running and owning restaurants, butchers and groceries.
 Macedonian entrepreneurs and their descendants eventually employed their numerical strength within the food service industry as a catapult into a variety of larger and more sophisticated ventures.

 Today, most Macedonian Canadians have moved out of cities and into the suburbs, and are employed in the professional, clerical, and service sector of the economy.

 The 2001 census recorded 31,265 Macedonians, while the 2006 census recorded 37,705 people of Macedonian ancestry.
 However, community spokespersons claim they number over 100,000.
 The Institute for Macedonians Abroad claims that there are 120,000 Macedonians in Canada.
 The Macedonian government estimates that there are 150,000 Macedonians in Canada.